Stylish, Sustainable & (Mostly) Safe Suit

 However, when you step foot into the sea, you are sharing a wild space with some seriously weird creatures and there are quite a number in the tropics that sting.
 Some more than others.
 You could scrape against some coral or get sea lice bites or be stung by a jellyfish.

 Note that 100% coverage of limbs and torso is ideal and recommended for optimum safety.
-Also, to any parents out there - PLEASE if anything else put your children in a suit.
+Also, to any parents out there - PLEASE if anything else put your children in a full-length suit.
 Kids account for a high number of jellyfish sting victims.
 They don't mind wearing a suit, most think they look good, and it saves you covering them in sun cream - and could save their life!

 The fact that this collection of ocean activewear looks great is bonus enough; however, as it is also sustainable having been made with regenerated nylon fibre using salvaged plastic debris including ghost nets, plastic bottles and industrial waste makes it even better.